geetools/geemvc/README.md

 ```

 ## Checking for Errors in your Handler Method
-Geemvc automatically passes two objects to your handler method in order to let you check if any validation errors exist.
+Geemvc automatically passes two objects into your handler method in order to let you check if any validation errors exist.
 For this simply add the "Bindings" and/or "Errors" object(s) to your method signature.

 ```java
 @Controller